FitzwilliamMuseum/egyptiancoffins/_coffinsincontext/abstracts.md

 layout: coffins
 ---

 The deadline for submission of abstracts has now passed.
+Thank you to everyone who has submitted a paper or poster.
+We have been overwhelmed by the positive response.

-Most of the abstracts we have received have been peer reviewed and we are in the process of providing authors with feedback.
+The draft programme of the conference is [available here](../Draft_programme_online1.pdf).
+This may change over the next few weeks and we will update it regularly.

-The draft programme of the conference will be posted here as soon as possible.
+We are compiling a complete set of abstracts and this will be published shortly.